WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

   (taking a sequence of measurements at a defined interval), `AutoRamanMode` (taking a single dark-corrected Raman `Measurement`).
-Basically, whereas most of ENLIGHTEN was originally conceived to be "free-running," this was a means to support "operational oddballs" which wanted to work with individual on-demand measurements. `wasatch.TakeOneRequest` was a recently-added improvement to simplify specifying what features and settings were to be used with an individual measurement.
-As with much soft clay, currently messy.
+Basically, whereas most of ENLIGHTEN was originally conceived to be "free-running," this was a means to support features which wanted to work with individual on-demand measurements collected via a specified measurement protocol.
+The current implementation uses `wasatch.TakeOneRequest` to define the measurement(s) to be collected, and to associate ENLIGHTEN's original TakeOneRequest with Wasatch.PY's Reading responses (each containing a handle to the originating TakeOneRequest).

-- `TransmissionFeature`: provides the basic processing used for both transmission and reflectance measurements, and also the first stage of computing absorbance.
+- `TransmissionFeature`: provides the basic processing used for both transmission and reflectance measurements, and also a key input to computing absorbance.

 ### enlighten.scope

 This package contains classes relating to the primary on-screen graph in Scope view (more-or-less).

-- `CursorFeature`: supports a single red vertical "cursor" which can be dragged back and forth across the graph, providing the exact x-coordinate on the StatusBar and y-coordinate on the widget.
+- `CursorFeature`: supports a single red vertical "cursor" which can be dragged left and right across the graph, showing the exact x-coordinate on the StatusBar and y-coordinate on the widget.
 We should probably make _both_ coordinates optional fields on the StatusBar, and display both on the widget.

 - `EmissionLamps`: not sure if this is actually used -- was for an earlier version with built-in wavelength calibration.
 That was deliberately removed so that all